git-tfs/git-tfs/doc/commands/branch.md

 ## Summary

-The `branch` command permit to manage TFS branches.
-With this command, you can display, create, init, rename and delete branches.
+The `branch` command allows you to manage TFS branches.
+With this command, you can display, create, init, rename and delete local git branches that correspond to remote branches in TFS.

 ## Synopsis
 	Usage: git-tfs branch